at16k/at16k/README.md

 You will need to reuse this environment variable while using the API via command-line, library or REST API.

 # Preprocessing audio files
-at16k accepts wav files with the following spces:
+at16k accepts wav files with the following specs:
 - Channels: 1
 - Bits per sample: 16
 - Sample rate: 8000 (en_8k) or 16000 (en_16k)